sangohan42/MipMapLevelCalculator/README.md

-# MipMapLevelCalculator

-Texture Packer and custom MipMapLevel calculator :
+# Texture Packer & MipMapLevelCalculator

 - Open the TestScene
 - Both NoiseTextureGenerator and UniformtextureGenerator scripts are here to help you filling the level with many generated textures.
 Their usage is pretty straightforward : when "Instantiate in Scene" is set to true, they both allow you to instantiate cubes as child of the "Parent Transform" while remaining inside the "Spawning Area".
 - I recommend to create 300 to 500 different textures using the UniformTextureGenerator script by setting "Texture Number" to around 400 and the "Maximum Texture Size" to 2048.